-Question TK/CK; Science Traditional & Community Knowledge Scientific Knowledge herd or group would be impacted by any threat was not available from TK/CK sources; however, the sources indicate that currently, the threats are acting differently on different herds.
-Over-harvest or poor harvest practices, for example, are seen in areas where motorized access is easier.
+any threat was not available from TK/CK sources; however, the sources indicate that currently, the threats are acting differently on different herds.
+Over- harvest or poor harvest practices, for example, are seen in areas where motorized access is easier.
 As such, herds with motorized access may be at graver risk due to that threat.
 More global threats may impact all herds/groups more evenly.
-Is the distribution, habitat or habitat quality showing a decline that is likely to continue if nothing is done?
-Is there a continuing decline in area, extent and/or quality of habitat?
-Mountain caribou distribution is changing, although it is unclear whether this change constitutes a decline.
-TK/CK holders indicate that ice patches (a habitat component of critical importance to mountain caribou) and glaciers are disappearing quickly due to environmental change.
+Is the distribution, habitat, or habitat quality showing a decline that is likely to continue if nothing is done?
+Is there a continuing decline in area, extent, and/or quality of habitat?
+Northern mountain caribou distribution is changing, although it is unclear whether this change constitutes a decline.
+TK/CK holders indicate that ice patches (a habitat component of critical importance to northern mountain caribou) and glaciers are disappearing quickly due to environmental change.
 This habitat decline is expected to continue.
 Wildfires are increasing, which has a negative impact on habitat quality and availability.
 This trend is expected to continue.
-Negative impacts to habitat from human activities such as off-road There is insufficient information to determine whether a continuing decline in area, extent, and/or quality of habitat is occurring.
+Negative impacts to habitat from human activities such There is insufficient information to determine whether a continuing decline in area, extent, and/or quality of habitat is occurring.